HEPLean/PhysLean/docs/MaintainerTeam.md

 Maintainers have research-level knowledge of physics or mathematics, and have experience with either the PhysLean or Mathlib review process.

-To become a maintainer, you either need an inviation for current maintainers, or need to nominate yourself to a current maitnainer.
+To become a maintainer, you either need an invitation for current maintainers, or need to nominate yourself to a current maitnainer.

 ## Term of a maintainer